|

 payable," "accounts receivable" and "general ledger," make

 sure those phrases are tailored into your resume.
+"The employer's whole goal is to drill

 down to the least amount of candidates possible," says Kathy